COMMUNITY CALENDAR: Looking for something to do in Langley? - Aldergrove Star

 .

 Sounds of Summer: Langley City hosts free music evenings Wednesdays until Aug.
 30 from 6:30 to 8:45 p.m. at McBurney Plaza.
-July 12: Coyote Creek Band and J.D.
-Miner (country, folk, bluegrass).
-July 19: to be announced.
 July 26: The Marwills and Troy Toma (blues, classic rock, country)

 .